lubuntu-team/manual/source/2/2.2/2.2.5/libreoffice_writer.rst

 How to Launch
 -------------
-To launch go to menu -> office -> libreoffice writer or run
+To launch go to menu :menuselection:`office --> libreoffice writer` or run

 .. code::